byxor/cv/README.md

 # cv

-Here are some tools I use to automatically generate and maintain my CV.
+Tools I use to generate and maintain my CV.

 ## Toolchain Summary